-Major LA Notcutt MC invented the Artillery dial Range Corrector that was officially adopted for batteries to convert clock code observations into corrections to firing data, his improved version was the Auto Range Corrector.
-The observation was marked on the rotating dial, which was set to the line of fire bearing, the correction to range and deflection was then read from the 6 × 9 inch Ivorine base vertically below the plot at the target range.
+Major LA Notcutt MC invented the Artillery dial Range Corrector and was officially adopted for batteries to convert clock code observations into corrections to firing data, his improved version was the Auto Range Corrector.
+The observation was marked on the transparent rotating dial, which was set to the line of fire bearing, the correction to range and deflection was then read from the 6 × 9 inch Ivorine base vertically below the plot at the target range.
 Produced by JW Steward Ltd it was advertised at £1 5s (over two weeks basic pay for a private soldier).

 The first kite balloon, borrowed from the French, was used in May 1915.
 It was a response to the lack of OP positions in Ypres salient.
 Their ability to detect HBs from a balloon depended on the terrain, hills still masked some ground from even balloon observers.
 Balloon observation was almost entirely connected to artillery, in European conditions troop movements could not be seen from any distance unless it was a large body of troops.